luminovang/documentation/configs/security.md

-# Incoming Requests Security Configurations
+# Configurations for Incoming Requests Securities

 ***